VicBustill/Real-Estate-Visualization/README.md

 -<ins>Developer</ins> (Jessica Lynn Barrios) - The Developer estimates stories, defines engineering tasks from stories, estimates how long stories and tasks will take, and implements stories and unit tests.

 -<ins>Tracker</ins> (Santiago Garcia) - The Tracker goes around and asks each Programmer how he’s doing, listens to the answer, and takes action if things seem to be going off track.
-Actions include suggesting a CRC session, setting up a meeting with the customer, asking the coach or another programmer to help
+Actions include suggesting a CRC session, setting up a meeting with the customer, asking the coach or another programmer to help.

 -<ins>Tester</ins> (Victor Gonzalez-Bustillo) - implements and runs functional tests.
-Graph the results, make sure people know when test results decline
+Graph the results, make sure people know when test results decline.